-Manuscript files can be in DOC and DOCX formats and should not be locked or protected.
+Manuscript files can be in DOC, DOCX and Latex formats and should not be locked or protected.

 There are no restrictions on paper length, number of figures, or number of supporting documents.
 Authors are encouraged to present and discuss their findings concisely.